arksenu/code-executor/docs/OPENWEBUI_INTEGRATION.md

 ## License

-This integration is part of the Code Interpreter API project.
+This integration is part of the Code Executor API project.